Crafting sequences

 Ensuring consistency

-I’m aligning the binary representation of counts with the binary bits of to verify if each factor of the multinomial coefficient is congruent to 1 mod 2.
+I’m aligning the binary representation of counts with the binary bits of n to verify if each factor of the multinomial coefficient is congruent to 1 mod 2.

 Ensuring compatibility